Want your donors to sustain you? Then you can’t consume them in five minutes.

 If you’ve been treating your donors like gumballs, start tomorrow to make them feel more important.

 Savor the moment of this first gift.
 Remember, first gifts are where the relationship building begins.
 They aren’t where it ends.
 A study conducted by Charity Dynamics and NTEN shows that 21% of donors say they were never thanked for their support.
 Don’t be one of the bad guys.

 2. Pay attention to any particularities.

-Did they ask to remain anonymous?
-Do they want you to mail only once a year?
-Did they ask you not to send a written thank you?
-Is there contact information on their check that isn’t yet in your database?
-Make a record of whatever you notice and put this into your database so you can create reports and queries and donor segments later on (if you don’t notice the gumball is blue you can’t group it in your database with all other blue gumballs, nor can you indicate in your thank you what a lovely blue color they were sporting).
+You want to reflect these details back to the donor so they know you paid attention.
+You also want to make a record of whatever you notice — put this into your database! — so you can create reports, queries and donor segments later on (if you don’t notice the gumball is blue you can’t group it in your database with all other blue gumballs, nor can you indicate in your thank you what a lovely blue color they were sporting).

 3. Develop and implement a donor stewardship plan.

 Create and offer your donor opportunities of value to them.
 Donors want to know their money didn’t go into a black hole.
 Many want opportunities to come together with like-minded people.

 - Show donors the impact of their gift through photos, videos, client thank you letters, etc.

 - Make sure you touch donors more than once before you ask for another gift.